 - Music in the public domain or Creative Commons.

 - Licensed royalty-free music.

 Can I only use a portion of a song?

-Even if you use a few seconds of a song without permission, you are exposed to a copyright strike.
+Even if you use a few seconds of a song without permission, you’re exposed to a copyright strike.
 It doesn’t mean it will happen, but it happens often.
-Automatic copyright checkers like on Instagram, Facebook and Twitch are more prone to errors and false copyright claims, so the chances of you getting away with copyright infringement on IG is not high.
+Automatic copyright checkers like on Instagram, Facebook and Twitch make the chances of you getting away with copyright infringement on IG or any other platform low.
 What’s more, the price you will pay for copyright infringement is significantly more dramatic than paying a licensing platform a monthly fee.

 Can I use a cover of a popular song?

 You still need a license.
 Once an artist releases their musical work, anybody can create and distribute their own recording of the work (a cover) as long as they are granted a mechanical license and pay a ‘mechanical royalty’ (currently 9.1¢ per copy of the song).
 You might need more than just a mechanical license, though.
 If you want to create a YouTube video of your cover and there’s potential for it to be widely seen, you’ll need a synchronization license, which covers the combination of the sound with a visual experience – your video.

 What happens if I use copyrighted music without permission?